Acidic diets and osteoporosis

 - Eat foods high in silica- this would include cucumbers, bell peppers, tomatoes, horsetail, nettles.

-- Eat foods high in magnesium- raw cacao, oat bran, frshly ground flax seeds, Brazil nuts, almonds, cashews, sesame seeds, squash, pumpkin are all good sources.
+- Eat foods high in magnesium- raw cacao, oat bran, freshly ground flax seeds, Brazil nuts, almonds, cashews, sesame seeds, squash, pumpkin are all good sources.

-- Use unprocessed sea salt such as pink Himalayan salt as they contain 84 trace minerals.
+- Use unprocessed sea salt such as pink Himalayan salt as it contains 84 trace minerals.

-- Optimize your vitamin D3 levels with 20- 30 minutes of sun exposure or with a Vitamin D3 Supplement as nearly everyone is deficient
+- Optimize your vitamin D levels with 20- 30 minutes of sun exposure or with D3 supplementation as nearly everyone is deficient

 - Vitamin K2 – helps bind the calcium to the bone.
 This is found in leafy greens, fermented foods, raw cheese or with Vitamin K2 Supplements.

-- Boron is the missing nutrient in regards to building strong bones
+- Boron is said to be the missing nutrient in regards to building strong bones

 - Vitamin C also helps to build strong bones.
 Dr Thomas Levy describes osteoporosis as “scurvy of the bone” and recommends that it be addressed with vitamin c supplementation.